f5devcentral/f5-agility-labs-waf/docs/waf141/module1 - ipi and geo/lab1 - ipi/lab1.rst

 #.
 Browse to the inline **Help** tab at the top left of the GUI and examine the Default Log Action settings.
 Inline help is very useful when navigating the myriad of options available within any configuration screen.

 ..
 NOTE:: Notice in the setting descriptions that hardware acceleration is not available when "logging all matches".
-This exercise is to familiarize you with inline help and will not affect our virtual lab.
+This exercise is to familiarize you with the value of inline help and will not affect our virtual lab.

 9. To the right of the screen, click **Add** under the categories section.